Interpretable ML for High-Frequency Execution: Non-parametric analysis of the execution and cancellation risks

-This limit order is seen as a birth-death entity for which death -- removal from the order book -- can be triggered by either its full execution or its cancellation.
+This limit order is seen as a birth-death entity for which death ---removal from the order book--- can be triggered either by its full execution or by its cancellation.
 It is noteworthy that the case of partial execution is not considered here and should be tackled differently since it is not an absorbing state, the order remaining alive in the book.
 When the death of the order is not observed, we say that the order is right-censored.
 Censoring is present in both financial markets and crypto CEXs data sets.
-Another typical example of censored orders is when they are neither cancelled nor fully executed at the end of the observation period.
-In the case of CEXs, censoring often happens for orders posted far from the mid price.
-For example, some orders in ETH-USD order books are posted at \$1 and \$10 M whereas the mid price is around \$2000.
-One can simply fix a threshold $\delta$ and only keep the orders whose prices are within the mid price $\pm\delta$\%.
-From the crypto practitioner's point of view, the main causes of censoring are feed handler disconnections that happen frequently depending on the venue (this also happens on traditional financial markets but to a lesser extent).
+An example of a censored order is when it is neither cancelled nor fully executed at the end of the observation period.
+From the practitioner's point of view, the one of the main causes of censoring in CEXs is feed handler disconnections that may happen depending on the venue (this also happens on traditional financial markets but to a lesser extent).
 In the case of a disconnection, data feed is stopped for a random time that ranges from milliseconds to seconds or even hours for API shutdowns.
-Pending orders that were close to the mid price are thereby subject to censoring since chances are high that their death happened during the disconnection.
-The censoring issue in the equity dataset occurs at the close of the trading day and is therefore much smaller. \\
+The censoring issue in the equity dataset occurs at the close of the trading day and is therefore much smaller.

-As outlined in previous work \cite{eisler2009diffusive}, the presence of cancellations plays a significant role in the difference observed between empirical first passage time (FPT) and time to fill (TTF) distributions, leading to fatter tails for the FPT.
-When analyzing lifetimes of real posted orders, cancellation acts as a competing risk with respect to execution rather than as censoring since once the order is cancelled, its future execution cannot be observed anymore.\\
+As outlined in \cite{eisler2009diffusive}, the presence of cancellations plays a significant role in the difference observed between empirical first passage time (FPT) and time to fill (TTF) distributions, leading to fatter tails for the FPT.
+Since we want to analyze both execution and cancellation probabilities, we treat cancellation as a competing risk with respect to execution rather than as censoring since once the order is cancelled, its future execution cannot happen anymore.
+In fact, when censoring occurs, the event of interest may still happen afterward, but it goes unobserved.